wds4/tribal-tapestry/essays/bookJustification/hypotheses/decentralizedLinguisticConsensus.md

 We will use the phrase *decentralized linguistic consensus* to refer to consensus over our choices of symbolic representation that is achieved in the absence of centralized authorities or stewards.
 The challenge of the decentralized web is to build digital applications and platforms that allow users to achieve DLC over our digital tools of interaction, thus obviating the need for centralized stewardship of those tools.

 The basic starting point of tapestry theory is that DLC requires two prerequisites: a common starting point in the form of a *universal* language and a method for web of trust.
-The Tapestry Foundation describes how that comes into place.
-We will develop these ideas in the following sections.
+In the next section, we argue that mathematics provides the basis for that universal language.